 The goal was to preserve the original character of the building.

 At the same time, the architects aimed to refresh and add a modern touch to the house, to make it brighter and more airy as well as practical.

 A few modifications were made to the interior.
-A series of internal walls were removed in order to create an open social area comprised of the kitchen, dining area and family room.
+A series of internal walls were removed in order to create an open social area comprised of the kitchen, dining area, and family room.

-That can make them feel very dark in comparison.
 This is one of the issues tackled by studio Robson Rak Architects.

 Many old Victorian houses have beautiful designs but their interiors are not as bright and open as many modern and contemporary homes do.

 When working on the renovation of this Victorian house from Melbourne they created a new floor plan.

 The floor plan is open and airy, while a glass wall in the back serves as a natural light source.